gruntwork-io/docs/docs/guides/build-it-yourself/3-pipelines/3-deployment-walkthrough/0-pre-requisites.md

 #### Repository structure

-This guide assumes your infrastructure code is organized in a manner similar to that covered in the [Using
+This guide assumes your infrastructure code is organized in a manner similar to that covered in the [Using Terraform Modules](/docs/intro/first-deployment/using-terraform-modules) introduction section.
-Terraform Modules section of the How to Use the Gruntwork Infrastructure as Code Library](https://gruntwork.io/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library/#using_terraform_modules) guide.
 This means that you should have two repositories for your infrastructure code, `infrastructure-modules` and `infrastructure-live`.
 Make sure that the `infrastructure-live` repository is locked down as recommended in [Lock down VCS systems](../2-production-grade-design/7-lock-down-vcs-systems.md).
 This guide will assume that `master` is the protected branch where infrastructure is deployed from.

 </div>